How to Learn From Your Mistakes: 7 Steps to Growth

 Mistakes might not feel good, but they’re important, so let’s not let them go to waste.
 Learning from our mistakes requires us to do 7 critical things.

-Our brains lie to us, all the time.
-When we’re faced with something that’s embarrassing, shameful or doesn’t align with how we view ourselves, it’s easier to ignore or deny the truth.
+Our brains lie to us all the time.
+When faced with something embarrassing, shameful or which doesn’t align with how we view ourselves, it’s easier to ignore or deny the truth.

-If you’re not sure whether you’re in the wrong, try observing the way you act and feel.
+If you’re unsure whether you’re wrong, try observing how you act and feel.

 How to spot a mistake: